danieldriver/lente.net/README.md

 Take a Look Without the Dependencies
 ------------------------------------

-Friends with web development skills, I'd welcome your help.
+Friends with web development skills, I'd welcome your comments and input.
 Take a look at `demo.html`, in the root directory.
 It's a pre-compiled mockup of an article, and it calls on `screen.css` and other files in the `assets` folder.

-### How best to position footnotes as margin notes?

-As much as possible I have tried to keep the markup clean, and to avoid any scripting cruft.
-However, I have resorted to jQuery to achieve a particular bit of layout.

-The goal is to place footnotes in the margin, across from where the footnote anchors appear in the body text.
-This could easily be done with relative and absolute positioning *if* the footnotes and the footnote references were not children of the same parent.
-It's not possible if they are siblings, though.
-Or am I missing something?

-There's also the problem of what to do if footnote #n is very long and spills into footnote #n+1.
-This, too, seems to call for scripting, and its beyond my meager experience with javascript / jQuery.

-Thanks for any input!

 Daniel Driver
-26 March 2013
+27 March 2013